+A) The Purchase is not in compliance with the procedures instituted in the Shareholder Rights Plan
-- A) The Purchase is not in compliance with the procedures instituted in the Shareholder Rights Plan - B) The Purchase is one with a risk of clear detriment to the Company's corporate value and the common interest of shareholders through the actions described below. - (i) Buying up shares and requesting that the Company buy them back at a high price. - (ii) Temporarily controlling the Company's management and acquiring important asses of the Asahi Kasei Group at a cheap price, or otherwise managing operations in order to realize a profit for the Purchaser at the sacrifice of the Company.

-- (iii) Diversion of the Asahi Kasei Group's assets for use as collateral for loans of the Purchaser and its group companies or as liquidation resources. - (iv) Temporarily controlling the Company's management and having the Company make a high-value asset disposal which has no foreseeable relationship with Asahi Kasei Group operations, obtaining temporary high dividends with the profit on such disposal, either to benefit from such dividends themselves or to seek an opportunity to sell out at a high share price once the share price has been inflated through such temporary high dividends. - C) A heavy-handed two-stage purchase (a public tender offer or other share purchase in which the initial purchase is made without bidding for all shares and disadvantageous or unclear conditions are set for the second-stage purchase) or other Purchase in which shareholders are effectively coerced into selling shares. - D) A Purchase which does not grant reasonable and sufficient time for the Company's Board of Directors to prepare a counterproposal to the Purchase. - E) A Purchase which does not sufficiently provide Necessary Information or other information as reasonably necessary for shareholders to make a judgment on the substance of the Purchase. - F) The conditions of the Purchase (including amount or type of consideration, timing of the Purchase, legality of the method of the Purchase, probability for execution of the Purchase, management policy and business plan for after the Purchase, policy with respect to shareholders, Asahi Kasei Group employees, customers, suppliers, and other Asahi Kasei Group stakeholders following the Purchase) are insufficient or inappropriate in light of the Company's underlying value. - G) The Purchase bears the greatest risk of imperiling relationships with Asahi Kasei Group employees, customers, or suppliers, or the Asahi Kasei Group's brand strength, indispensable for generation of the Company's corporate value, or is otherwise detrimental to the Company's corporate value and the common interest of shareholders.

-4) Overview of gratis issue of share warrants
+- B) The Purchase is one with a risk of clear detriment to the Company's corporate value and the common interest of shareholders through the actions described below. - (i) Buying up shares and requesting that the Company buy them back at a high price. - (ii) Temporarily controlling the Company's management and acquiring important asses of the Asahi Kasei Group at a cheap price, or otherwise managing operations in order to realize a profit for the Purchaser at the sacrifice of the Company. - (iii) Diversion of the Asahi Kasei Group's assets for use as collateral for loans of the Purchaser and its group companies or as liquidation resources. - (iv) Temporarily controlling the Company's management and having the Company dispose of high-value assets which have no immediate relationship with Asahi Kasei Group operations, obtaining temporary high dividends with the profit on such disposal, either to benefit from such dividends themselves or to seek an opportunity to sell out at a high share price once the share price has been inflated through such temporary high dividends. - C) A heavy-handed two-stage purchase (a public tender offer or other share purchase in which the initial purchase is made without bidding for all shares and disadvantageous or unclear conditions are set for the second-stage purchase) or other Purchase in which shareholders are effectively coerced into selling shares. - D) A Purchase which does not grant reasonable and sufficient time for the Company's Board of Directors to prepare a counterproposal to the Purchase. - E) A Purchase which does not sufficiently provide Necessary Information or other information as reasonably necessary for shareholders to make a judgment on the substance of the Purchase. - F) The conditions of the Purchase (including amount or type of consideration, timing of the Purchase, legality of the method of the Purchase, probability for execution of the Purchase, management policy and business plan for after the Purchase, policy with respect to shareholders, Asahi Kasei Group employees, customers, suppliers, and other Asahi Kasei Group stakeholders following the Purchase) are insufficient or inappropriate in light of the Company's underlying value. - G) The Purchase bears the greatest risk of imperiling relationships with Asahi Kasei Group employees, customers, or suppliers, or the Asahi Kasei Group's brand strength, indispensable for generation of the Company's corporate value, or is otherwise detrimental to the Company's corporate value and the common interest of shareholders. - 4) Overview of gratis issue of Share Warrants

-An overview of the gratis issue of share warrants to be performed under the Shareholder Rights Plan is as follows.
+An overview of the gratis issue of Share Warrants as performed under the Shareholder Rights Plan is as follows.

-A) Number of share warrants
+A) Number of Share Warrants

-The same number as the final number of issued and outstanding shares in the Company (not including shares held by the Company itself) as of a certain date (Date of Issue) specified in a resolution to perform a gratis issue of share warrants (Resolution for Gratis Issue of Share Warrants) by the Board of Directors or the same in accordance with a resolution at a General Meeting to Ascertain the Will of Shareholders.
+The same number as the final number of issued and outstanding shares in the Company (not including shares held by the Company itself) as of a certain date (hereafter referred to as Date of Issue) specified in a resolution by the Board of Directors to perform a gratis issue of Share Warrants or a resolution by the Board of Directors in accordance with a decision at a General Meeting to Ascertain the Will of Shareholders to do so (hereafter referred to as Resolution for Gratis Issue of Share Warrants) .